tfasanya79/w3schools-test.github.io/README.md

 This repository is built step by step in the tutorial.

-Just trying to learnd something new.
+Just trying to learn something new.

+made some spelling errors, and are now corrected.